Level/abstract-leveldown/README.md

 #### `iterator._close(callback)`

 Free up underlying resources.
 This method is guaranteed to only be called once.
-If closing failed, call the `callback` function with an `Error`.
-Otherwise call `callback` without any arguments.
+Once closing is done, call `callback` without any arguments.
+It is not allowed to yield an error.

 The default `_close()` invokes `callback` on a next tick.
 Overriding is optional.